 Hey hey, fall sheet pan dinner recipe!
 This sheet pan sausage and root veggies comes with its very own warm spinach salad made right.on.the.freaking.pan.
 The ingredients are simple, the method is foolproof, and the salad dressing is seriously, drinkably delicious.

-We are in the throes of some kind of insanely busy season, so much to do and no time to do it, craving fun and relaxation but HELLO PANDEMIC, and also we have no time for fun so...again, how is it Halloween.
+We are in the throes of some kind of insanely busy season, so much to do and no time to do it, craving fun and relaxation but HELLO PANDEMIC, and also we have no time for fun so...around and around we go.

-Until this year, when we foolishly decided that we should eat dinner with our kids after 4 years of eating at 9pm once everyone is in bed.
+Sheet pan dinners are doubly important now that we've foolishly decided that we should eat dinner with our kids after years of eating at 9pm once everyone is in bed.
 Old Life, I miss you so much.

 BUT, yes, the merits of family dinner are great and wide and well-researched, so now we need to get our dinner act together by 6 instead of 9 while tolerating "dinner ready yet, Mama?" every 5 seconds after 4:45pm.